Giclée: Origins

 The word giclée was adopted by Jack Duganne around 1990.
 He was a printmaker working at Nash Editions.
 He wanted a name for the new type of prints they were producing on a modified Iris printer, a large-format, high-resolution industrial prepress proofing inkjet printer on which the paper receiving the ink is attached to a rotating drum.
 The printer was adapted for fine-art printing.
 Duganne wanted a word that would differentiate such prints from regular commercial Iris prints then used as proofs in the commercial printing industry.

+Etymology

 Giclée is based on the French word gicleur, the French technical term for a jet or a nozzle, and the associated verb gicler (to squirt out).
 Une giclée (noun) means a spurt of some liquid.
 The French verb form gicler means to spray, spout, or squirt.
 Duganne settled on the noun giclée.